Average US Income Statistics (2025) – National Average Salary

 Average Median Income Of Men In The U.S.

-The weekly median income of men in the United States was $1,181 in the first quarter and $1,185 in the second quarter of 2023.
+The average weekly earnings of men in the United States is $ 1,253 as of the second quarter of 2024

 Annual Median Income Of Men In The United States

-Here is a table showing men’s average annual median income in the United States from 2015 to 2023.
+Here is a table showing men’s average annual median income in the United States.

 YearAnnual Median Income Of Men In the United States